Grilled White Potatoes

 We have been making this baked portobello mushroom recipe for years.
 This is perfect if you have a meatless day in your menu as a complete meal served with a vegetable, and these are oh! so healthy.
 Or, these make a great starter to any meal.

-Cheese stuffed portobello mushroom caps with goat cheese and topped off with chopped nuts, mozzarella cheese and served with a tasty tomato sauce.
+Cheese-stuffed portobello mushroom caps with goat cheese, topped with chopped nuts, mozzarella cheese, and served with a tasty tomato sauce.

 baked portobella mushroom recipe

 First, we cleaned and rinsed the mushrooms.
-I poured 1/2 cup of tomato sauce in the bottom of a 9-inch x 9-inch baking pan.
-Then sprinkled some Italian Season in the sauce.
+I poured 1/2 cup of tomato sauce into the bottom of a 9-inch x 9-inch baking pan.
+Then sprinkled some Italian seasoning in the sauce.

 mini food processor

 I chopped the nuts for the topping in my mini food processor.
-You can use any kind of nuts that you like, I used walnuts, sunflower seeds, and pine nuts.
-I just pulsed them a few times so the nuts were still course.
-You can also chop them finely if you like them that way.
+You can use any kind of nuts that you like.
+I used walnuts, sunflower seeds, and pine nuts.
+I just pulsed them a few times so the nuts were still coarse.
+You can also chop them finely if you prefer.

 baked portobello mushrooms goat cheese